votingworks/electionguard-kotlin-multiplatform/docs/CommandLineInterface.md

    2. _electionguard.encrypt.AddEncryptedBallot_ is a class that your program calls to encrypt plaintext ballots and add them to the election record.
    3. In jvmMain, _electionguard.cli.ExampleEncryption_ is an example of using AddEncryptedBallot.
+   4. To run encryption with the Encryption server, see the webapps CLI.
+This allows you to run the encryption on a different machine than where ballots are generated, and/or to call from a non-JVM program.

 6. **Accumulate Tally**.
     1. _electionguard.tally.RunAccumulateTally_ is a CLI that reads an ElectionInitialized record and EncryptedBallot